hertzmann/hertzmann.github.io/_posts/2026-06-01-scribbling.md

 </center>
 You can see [more of his work here](https://drib.net/), including abstract pictures [optimized to activate NSFW classifiers](https://medium.com/artists-and-machine-intelligence/perception-engines-8a46bc598d57).
 Those [examples look abstract to us](https://dribnet.bigcartel.com/product/pitch-dream), but to NSFW filters (as of 2018), they look absolutely smutty.
 I'm not including them here, just to be safe, because I don't want to this post to be tagged as explicit content.

 There are other examples, like Matty Mariansky's [Evolutionary Faces](https://www.aiartonline.com/highlights-2020/matty-mariansky/).
+I think this also relates to other ideas in different kinds of ambiguous imagery, such as Rob Pepperell's notion of [indeterminate imagery](https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2011.00084/full), which can be [produced by machine learning models too](https://arxiv.org/abs/1910.04639).

 # The path to abstraction